 - Preheat Oven & Prepare Pan: Preheat your oven to 350°F (175°C).
 Grease and flour a loaf pan or a round 8-inch pan.

 - Add Dry Ingredients: Add the flour, sugar, baking powder, and salt.
-Whisk gently until the batter is smooth avoid overmixing to keep it fluffy.
+Whisk gently until the batter is smooth.
+Avoid overmixing to keep it fluffy.

 - Pour & Bake: Pour the finished batter into your prepared pan and bake for 35–40 minutes, or until a toothpick inserted into the center of the cake comes out clean.